This Surprising Reading Level Analysis Will Change the Way You WriteBy Shane Snow January 28th, 2015

 In other words:

 I did an informal poll of some friends while writing this post.
 Every one of them told me that they assumed that higher reading level meant better writing.
 We’re trained to think that in school.
-But data shows the opposite: lower reading level often correlates with commercial popularity and in many cases, how good we think a writer is.
+But data shows the opposite: lower reading level often correlates with commercial popularity and in many cases, how good we think a writer is.7

-I recently wrote a post about three important ingredients for “shareable” writing: Novelty, identity, and fluency.
+I recently wrote a post about three important ingredients for “shareable” writing: novelty, identity, and fluency.
 “Novelty,” of course, has to do with surprising or new ideas and stories.
 “Identity” means the reader can relate to the subject or characters.
 And “fluency” means the reader can get through the writing quickly, without having to think so hard about the words themselves.

-My reading level data verifies that Hemingway, et. al. write with more fluency than others.
+My reading level data verifies that Hemingway et al. write with more fluency than others.
 That’s what makes them exceptional.
 And it gives them a better chance to reach larger audiences.

 Turns out, that’s counter-productive.

-Let’s look at Vox’s Ezra Klein, the Washington Post and American Prospect writer who made his mark in the journalism world through the opposite practice.
+Let’s look at Vox’s Ezra Klein, the former Washington Post and American Prospect writer who made his mark in the journalism world through the opposite practice.
 Klein’s job, like any good reporter, is to take sophisticated information and explain it in a way that a larger audience can understand.
 He does it exceptionally well.
 Here’s what that looks like in a couple of his recent posts:

 Now, at a reading ease of 57 out of 100, Klein’s articles are not Goodnight Moon.
 But he significantly increases the percentage of people who can actually comprehend some very complex material.
 And that’s made his career.

 For one last comparison, I grabbed a top story from a bunch of news sites around the web.
-It’s not a wholly scientific comparison (entertainment stories will contain different vocab than policy or business stories), but I tried to take samples that represented each publication’s standard work.
+It’s not a wholly scientific comparison (entertainment stories will contain different vocabulary than policy or business stories), but I tried to take samples that represented each publication’s standard work.
 Here’s what I found:

 (Click to enlarge)